JP EN

 Message from the President

-Having said that, no matter how much change the world undergoes, tourism remains invaluable to our lives, and even in this age of uncertainty, we believe the tourism industry is resilient enough to withstand adversity and will achieve recovery.
+The environment surrounding the tourism industry right now is far from smooth.
+Various challenges are piling up, such as mounting tensions in the international community; the yen’s continued depreciation; soaring prices of natural resources.
+Efforts are also needed to achieve decarbonization and realize the sustainable development goals (SDGs), due to heightened environmental awareness; and an increased demand for respect for diversity.
+Having said that, no matter what situation we face, tourism remains invaluable to our lives, and even in this age of uncertainty, we believe the tourism industry is resilient enough to withstand adversity and will achieve recovery.
 True to this conviction, JTB Tourism Research & Consulting, as a think tank specializing in the tourism industry, aims to best serve its customers by flexibly accommodating the changes brought by today’s world.

 There is a famous saying by French novelist Marcel Proust: “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 This epitomizes what tourism is all about, and sheds light on what we should focus on in building the industry’s future.

-Our vision for the future is to proactively capitalize on various circumstances stemming from the pandemic, and take the entire tourism industry to a new height where ingenuity flourishes, so that in later years tourism will be viewed as a “resilient industry that grew leaps and bounds as a result of the COVID-19 crisis.”
-Because there is no end to the real voyage of discovery, we’d like to continue the journey with you, focusing on our mission as a tourism think tank to be your “new eyes,” and carefully watch day-to-day changes in the world so as to serve you in the best way possible.
+There is no end to the real voyage of discovery, we’d like to continue the journey with you, focusing on our mission as a tourism think tank to be your “new eyes,” and carefully watch day-to-day changes in the world so as to serve you in the best way possible.

 We are committed to enriching people’s lives and their communities.
 For our endeavors, I would like to sincerely request your continued goodwill and support.

-April 2023
+April 2024

 Yoshihito Kazama President and CEO